Illinois Steel Plow

 Product Description

-The obverse (heads) design features a dramatic representation of the Statue of Liberty in profile.
-The obverse also includes a privy mark of a stylized gear, representing industry and innovation.
+The obverse (heads) of the coin features a striking profile of the Statue of Liberty, symbolizing freedom, opportunity, and innovation.
+This side also includes a privy mark in the shape of a stylized gear, representing the spirit of industry and technological advancement that defines the American Innovation coin series.

-The reverse (tails) design features a large steel plow blade affixed to a right-handed beam and braces.
-Behind the plow is a stand of Big Bluestem prairie grass and a field of soil below.
+The reverse (tails) design showcases a large steel plow blade affixed to a right-handed beam and braces, capturing the essence of the tool that transformed farming.
+Behind the plow is a stand of Big Bluestem prairie grass, native to the Midwest, and a field of soil below, symbolizing the fertile land that the steel plow helped unlock for cultivation.

 You must be logged in to post a review.